deislabs/deislabs.io/content/posts/wasi-experimental-http.md

-Over the last year, our team has been experimenting with executing WebAssembly workloads on the server using the [WebAssembly System Interface][wasi] and [Wasmtime][wasmtime], and while more and more [proposals][proposals] get implemented, networking is one scenario that doesn't have a stable API yet, which limits current applications compiled to WASI, and restricts the types of workloads that can be executed in WASI runtimes.
+Over the last year, our team has been experimenting with executing WebAssembly workloads on the server using the [WebAssembly System Interface][wasi] and [Wasmtime][wasmtime].
+While more and more [proposals][proposals] get implemented, networking is one scenario that doesn't have a stable API yet.
+This limits current applications compiled to WASI, and restricts the types of workloads that can be executed in WASI runtimes.

-Today, [we are releasing a library][gh] which adds experimental and _temporary_ support for outgoing HTTP requests for WASI modules running in Wasmtime.
-It is important to note from the beginning that this library does not aim to replace the WASI sockets API, but rather provide a temporary workaround until the WASI networking API is stable, and we expect that once [the WASI sockets proposal][sockets-wip] gets adopted and implemented in language toolchains, the need for this library would go away.
+Today [we are releasing a library][gh] which adds support for outgoing HTTP requests for WASI modules running in Wasmtime.
+This is an experiment intended to provide a _temporary_ workaround until the WASI networking API is stable, and we expect that once [the WASI sockets proposal][sockets-wip] gets adopted and implemented in language toolchains, the need for this library will vanish.

 ### Using the new HTTP library

-There are two aspects to a WebAssembly library - building guest Wasm modules, and adding runtime support for instantiating and executing those modules.
-Let's first see how to build a guest module in Rust:
+There are two main components to this project - libraries to help building Wasm modules, and a library that adds runtime support for instantiating those modules in Wasmtime.
+Let's first see how to build a module that sends an HTTP request in
+Rust:

 ```rust
 use bytes::Bytes;